-Salmon Creek Farm was established in 1971 as a commune by a group of young people disenchanted with mainstream society and searching for something else.
-Along with many other communes in this region at the time, SCF grew out of the student protest culture of the late 60’s, resisting the Vietnam war and general mindless consumer conformity, while promoting issues like civil rights, gay liberation and environmental consciousness.
-Turning their back on systems they no longer believed in, they learned how to build their own homes, make their own clothes, grow their own food while living communally, exploring Native American rituals and practicing consensus decision-making.
+Salmon Creek Farm was established as a commune in 1971 by a group of young people disenchanted with mainstream society and searching for something else.
+Along with many other communes in Albion, California, SCF grew out of the student protest culture of the late 60’s, resisting the Vietnam war and general mindless consumer conformity, while promoting issues like civil rights, gay liberation, and environmental consciousness.
+Turning their back on systems they no longer believed in, they learned how to build their own homes and grow their own food while living communally, exploring Native American rituals, and practicing consensus decision-making.

-Salmon Creek Farm is located two miles from California’s Mendocino coast in Albion on 35 acres of mostly second-growth redwoods.
+Salmon Creek Farm is located two miles from California’s Mendocino coast on 35 acres of mostly second-growth redwoods.
 From gardens, meadows and fruit orchard on a ridge-top, the property slopes down to Big Salmon Creek in the valley.
-A cottage in the orchard is followed by seven hand-built cabins secluded on footpaths throughout the property, three small abandoned cabins hidden in the wilds across a tributary that bisects the land, a recently restored octagonal sauna and various out-houses & out-buildings.
-A timber-framed communal cooking and dining structure with gathering hall is in the works.
+A cottage in the orchard is followed by eight hand-built cabins secluded on footpaths throughout the property, a few small abandoned cabins hidden in the wilds across a tributary that bisects the land, a recently restored octagonal sauna and various out-houses & out-buildings.

 Salmon Creek Farm is not open to the public.
-Trial visits by students and recent grads (21 years & up) are occasionally offered.
+Trial visits by students and recent grads (21 years and up), experienced carpenters/builders, and farmer/gardeners are occasionally offered.
 Send a brief letter of interest describing what you would want to learn/do and what you could offer/share, including complete contact information and any links to your work: Salmon Creek Farm, P.O.
 Box 909, Albion, CA 95410.

 “The ’60s communards came to Albion Ridge as settlers looking for land.
 In 1968, the commune at Table Mountain Ranch became the first of many on Albion Ridge.
 In the decade following, hundreds of young people would join them on the Ridge, sometimes permanently, more often not; thousands would pass through.
 This is the story of the Albion “nation”—a community of communards and back-to-the-landers, as well as a miscellany of antinomians who made their homes here.
 It begins a little known but important chapter in the history of utopia in Northern California, one that focuses neither on media stars, nor on the most bizarre and outlandish but on the experience of groups of ordinary young people who came to the Mendocino coast in the ’60s and ’70s, many of whom continue to reside here.